-A stunning, beautiful movie about a musician’s sudden deafness, Sound of Metal is a lost opportunity for Deaf representation.
+Sound of Metal is a stunning, beautiful movie about a musician’s sudden deafness.
+But it’s a loss for the Deaf community.

 No sound, people moving their mouths and no comprehension on your part – loved ones terrorized by what’s happening and scrambling to figure out what they can do to communicate and absorb the shock.
 Confusion, despair, devastation.
 Now imagine you’re a broke (but talented and passionate) musician trying to make it with your band and have all.this.pressure to hide it then finally getting swallowed up by the silence.
 That’s this movie.
 Director Darius Marder delivers it as phenomenally as getting doused by the car splash of a real gritty mud puddle.